avast/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The two arguments to the '``frem``' instruction must be :ref:`floating point <t_floating>` or :ref:`vector <t_vector>` of floating point values.
+The two arguments to the '``frem``' instruction must be :ref:`floating-point <t_floating>` or :ref:`vector <t_vector>` of floating-point values.
 Both arguments must have identical types.

 Semantics:
 """"""""""

-This instruction returns the *remainder* of a division.
+The value produced is the floating-point remainder of the two operands.
+This is the same output as a libm '``fmod``' function, but without any possibility of setting ``errno``.
 The remainder has the same sign as the dividend.
+This instruction is assumed to execute in the default :ref:`floating-point environment <floatenv>`.
-This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating point optimizations:
+This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating-point optimizations:

 Example:
 """"""""